NYUMaLab/space_number/README.md

 │   │
 │   └───processed_data
 │   │
-│   └───src : analysis code goes here
+│   └───src : analysis code
 │
 │
 └─── experiment : all experiment files
 │   │
 │   └───raw_data : unmodified data -- DO NOT EDIT
 │   │
-│   └───src : experiment code goes here
+│   └───src : experiment code
 │
 └─── resources : tutorials, presentations, papers, posters, etc.

 ```

 # Installation
-Instructions for how to install the necessary files
+Requires BADS to fit model; download here: https://github.com/lacerbi/bads

 # Usage (Experiment)
-Instructions for how to run experiments
+Run v2 Space_Number_FullExpt.ipynb for the full experiment; runs in jupyter notebook

 # Usage (Analysis)
-Instructions for how to run analysis
+aggregate_summ_stats.ipynb yields descriptive statistics
+For modelling, see "Iterative distance model" -- run scripts in order from A -> C
+A is the main modelfitting code that calls B_specify model and C_modelpredictions

 ## Demo(s)
-Description of demos
+Example video of iterative distance model is provided as .mp4 file in Demos

 # Authors and Acknowledgements
-Your name and other collaborators here
+Jenn Lee and Wei Ji Ma

 # License
 Contact lab about licensing code